 You have now reached chapter 35 in your study of the Friulian language through the book of Genesis.
-The subjects of Gjenesi 35 are: Jacop al sodisfe l’avôt (Jacob fulfils the vow), aparizion di Betel (apparition at Bethel), al nas Beniamin (Benjamin is born), Ruben e Bile (Reuben and Bilhah), i dodis patriarcjis (the twelve patriarchs), muart di Isac (death of Isaac).
-From these, learn or review the following vocabulary: sodisfâ (to satisfy, to fulfil), un avôt (vow), la aparizion (apparition), il patriarcje (patriarch), la muart (death).
+The subject matter is: Jacop al sodisfe l’avôt (Jacob fulfils the vow), aparizion di Betel (apparition at Bethel), al nas Beniamin (Benjamin is born), Ruben e Bile (Reuben and Bilhah), i dodis patriarcjis (the twelve patriarchs), muart di Isac (death of Isaac).
+Learn or review the following: sodisfâ (to satisfy, to fulfil), un avôt (vow), la aparizion (apparition), il patriarcje (patriarch), la muart (death).

 Vocabulary: svelt (fast, quick, quickly), lassù (up there), comparî (to appear), scjampâ (to flee), la famee (family), butâ vie (to throw away, to discard), forest (foreign), smondeâsi (to cleanse oneself, to purify oneself), gambiâsi di munture (to change one’s garments; also written cambiâsi di monture), anìn (let us go), scoltâ (to listen), la streme (affliction, distress), jessi te streme (to be in distress, to be afflicted), il viaç (journey, voyage, trip), consegnâ (to give, to hand over), il rincjin (earring), la orele (ear), soterâ (to bury), sot di (beneath), il rôl (oak tree).